mendix/docs/content/web-modeler/app-settings.md

 The following types of widgets are included into the widget overview of the App Settings:

-* App Store widgets that are Web Modeler approved, which are either, widgets that have been added by default when you created your app, or widgets you can download from the [App Store](/developerportal/app-store/) to your project directly from the Web Modeler (for more information on widgets, see [Widgets](page-editor-widgets))
+* App Store widgets that are Studio approved, which are either, widgets that have been added by default when you created your app, or widgets you can download from the [App Store](/developerportal/app-store/) to your project directly from Studio (for more information on widgets, see [Widgets](page-editor-widgets))
-* Local widgets – widgets created by users in the Desktop Modeler (you can create local widgets yourself via the Desktop Modeler, for more information, see [Custom Widget Development](/howto/widget-development/))
+* Local widgets – widgets created by users in Studio Pro (you can create local widgets yourself via Studio Pro, for more information, see [Custom Widget Development](/howto/widget-development/))

 In the App Settings the following columns are displayed: